-After the Retirement Systems Division receives the member's Form 6, an acknowledgement letter will be sent to the member.
-The letter will include instructions on the next steps in the retirement process and the additional forms needed to process the retirement:
+After the Retirement Systems Division receives the member's retirement application (Step 1 in Retirement Online), an acknowledgement letter will be sent to the member.
+The letter will include instructions on the next steps in the retirement process and the additional information and forms needed to process the retirement.
+Later, the member will receive an estimate of the monthly benefits he or she can receive under the Maximum Allowance and other payment options, if applicable.
+Once the member reviews the payment options, the member will complete:

-- Form 170 (Authorizing Direct Deposit) - Form 290 (Choosing Income Tax Withholding Preferences) - Form 333 (Choosing the Contributory Death Benefit for Retired Members)

-By completing Form 333, the member will have an opportunity to elect coverage under the optional \$10,000 Contributory Death Benefit for Retired Members.
+- Form 170 (Authorizing Direct Deposit) - Form 290 (Choosing Income Tax Withholding Preferences) - Form 333 (Choosing the Contributory Death Benefit for Retired Members) By completing Form 333, the member will have an opportunity to elect coverage under the optional \$10,000 Contributory Death Benefit for Retired Members.
 This election must be made within 60 days from the effective date of the member's retirement.
-See page 47 for information about the Contributory Death Benefit.